akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 169: Thursday August 12, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Reviewing object passing and taking notes.

+**My Feelings**: Had a much better day today.
+Wrote out my anxieties and did some planning before sitting down to work.
+That seemed to help a lot.
+Revising notes and synthesizing concepts is tough work, especially since I find it impossible to do with music on, but I'm slowly making progress.

 ### Days 168: Wednesday August 11, 2021

 **Pomodoros Completed**: 1